lazywinadmin/SpaceX/README.md

 # SpaceX

-PowerShell module to interact with [api.spacexdata.com](https://github.com/r-spacex/SpaceX-API/wiki) (unofficial)
+PowerShell module to get SpaceX rockets, missions, payloads,... by interacting with the [api.spacexdata.com](https://github.com/r-spacex/SpaceX-API/wiki) Rest API.
+Not that this Rest API is unofficial and not supported by SpaceX.

 ![alt text](/media/last-starman.jpg 'Starman')